sighingnow/jekyll-gitbook/_pages/CRM.md

 ## Part 3: Test Webex Contact Center Agent Desktop for Zendesk

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/9-TmtxanubU?rel=0" title="CRM Integration Lab: Test Webex Contact Center Agent Desktop for Zendesk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### 4. Sign into Webex Contact Center for Zendesk
+### Sign into Webex Contact Center for Zendesk

 - Sign into your Zendesk instance.

-- Click on Webex icon (grey square with Webex logo inside) at the top right corner of Zendesk window to launch agent desktop.
+- Click on Webex icon (grey square with Webex logo inside) at the top right corner of Zendesk window to launch embedded agent desktop in the CRM.

 - Press **Sign In** button within "Webex Contact Center" app and provide agent credentials in the new browser tab.